ribeiroAllison/planet-facts/README.md

 }
 ```

-`One Component that render pretty much everything using URL path name!`
+`One Component that renders pretty much everything using URL path name!`

 ```js
   const path = usePathname();